lzw-lzw/GroundingGPT/README.md

 ### Citation
 If you find GroundingGPT useful for your your research and applications, please cite using this BibTeX:

-    @article{li2024lego,
+    @inproceedings{li2024groundinggpt,
-      title={LEGO: Language Enhanced Multi-modal Grounding Model},
+      title={Groundinggpt: Language enhanced multi-modal grounding model},
-      author={Li, Zhaowei and Xu, Qi and Zhang, Dong and Song, Hang and Cai, Yiqing and Qi, Qi and Zhou, Ran and Pan, Junting and Li, Zefeng and Vu, Van Tu and others}, journal={arXiv preprint arXiv:2401.06071},
+      author={Li, Zhaowei and Xu, Qi and Zhang, Dong and Song, Hang and Cai, Yiqing and Qi, Qi and Zhou, Ran and Pan, Junting and Li, Zefeng and Tu, Vu and others}, booktitle={Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, pages={6657--6678},
       year={2024}
     }